HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

   sql_file="top_selector_ids.sql"
 ) }}

-We were unhappy to see so many IDs starting with `rc-`.
-These are part of the reCAPTCHA system, which is inaccessible to the members of the deafblind community.
+The IDs starting with `rc-` are part of Google’s reCAPTCHA system, most versions of which [are inaccessible in various ways](https://www.w3.org/TR/turingtest/#the-google-recaptcha).
-{# TODO: (Authors) it would be a great to add a reference here to learn more, or to link to the a11y chapter's captcha section #}

 ### Attribute selectors